Find out about: Raise a dispute or complaint

 - you believe that the liable parent's standard of living is not reflected in the amount of child support they are paying, or

 - your children have higher than normal medical costs.

 You might want to apply for an administrative review if you:

 - pay high costs to visit your children

 - have made a large matrimonial property settlement for the benefit of your children.

-For more detailed information about administrative reviews, please see our booklet Child support administrative reviews (IR175).
+For more detailed information about administrative reviews, please see our guide Helping you to understand child support reviews (IR175).

 You can only apply for an administrative review if you are paying or receiving child support under a formula assessment.
-You can't apply if your child support is worked out under a voluntary agreement or an overseas court order.
+You can't apply if your child support is worked out under a voluntary agreement or a court order.